excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 ### detectScroll

-This implies whether offsets should be updated when scrolling for the Excalidraw component so that the coordinates are computed correctly (for example the cursor position).
-This will only take into consideration the **nearest scrollable ancestor**.
+Indicates whether Excalidraw should listen for `scroll` event on the nearest scrollable container in the DOM tree and recompute the coordinates (e.g. to correctly handle the cursor) when the component's position changes.
+You can disable this when you either know this doesn't affect your app or you want to take care of it yourself (calling the [`refresh()`](#ref) method).

 ### Extra API's